demisto/content/Packs/GoogleCloudLogging/Integrations/GoogleCloudLogging/README.md

 With Google Cloud Logging, users can centralize all their logs in a single location, making it easier to troubleshoot issues and gain insights from their data.
-This integration was integrated and tested with version xx of GoogleCloudLogging

 ## Configure Google Cloud Logging on Cortex XSOAR